 For all those moments when you need emergency snacks, ibuprofen, or a quick meal at a restaurant, you might want to have a debit card that doesn’t tack on extra fees for using ATMs or traveling abroad.

-With SoFi Money® you can save, spend, and earn all in one cash management account.
+With SoFi Checking and Savings® you can save, spend, and earn all in one bank account online.
 And there are no account fees, plus use any ATM worldwide within the Allpoint® Network and you won’t get charged a fee.
 That way you can have access to your money no matter where your trip takes you.

 Hopefully, these ideas for traveling with children will make your upcoming travel plans as a family easier and make the experience more enjoyable for everyone.
 Our big takeaways?

 Planning ahead, packing smart, and having all the tools at the ready, from snacks to presents, might make your trip one for the books.
-And using smart financial tools, like SoFi Money, might help you save extra cash that could add up to more fun family vacations.
+And using smart financial tools, like SoFi Checking and Savings, might help you save extra cash that could add up to more fun family vacations.
 Cheers to that.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.